 Writing Assistance involves, but is not limited to:

-- Assisting students throughout the writing process in developing and organizing ideas, finding a focus in a draft, writing drafts and revising.
+- Assisting to develop and organize ideas, finding a focus in a draft, writing drafts and revising final drafts

 - Grammar and sentence skills (e.g., subject-verb agreement, avoiding fragments and run-ons, punctuation, etc.).

 - "Last minute" assistance